Congo-Kinshasa: Risk of Regional Conflict Following Fall of Goma and M23 Offensive in the DRC

 Bukavu is already the epicenter of clashes between Burundian rebel groups and the Burundian military.
 The Ruzizi Plain, which faces Burundi’s commercial capital, Bujumbura, is also a focus of these tensions.
 The potential that the escalation of fighting in the Kivus triggers a wider regional conflict, therefore, is high.

-Uganda and Rwanda have a long history of military intervention in the DRC, first as allies during the First Congo War in 1996-1997 under a joint military command against the longtime Congolese dictator Mobutu Sese Seko.
-They were then rivals when they fought on Congolese soil in support of rival movements seeking to overthrow the Congolese government of Laruent Kabila during the Second Congo War on 1997-1999.
+Uganda and Rwanda have a long history of military intervention in the DRC, first as allies during the First Congo War under a joint military command against the longtime Congolese dictator Mobutu Sese Seko.
+They were then rivals when they fought on Congolese soil in support of rival movements seeking to overthrow the Congolese government of Laruent Kabila during the Second Congo War.
 It is hard to predict how the two neighbors, whose top military staff had a flurry of exchanges in recent months, will relate to each other in the latest flare-up.

 Averting a Regional War

-The Ituri Pacification Committee, which flowed from both processes, localized the peace building framework in the volatile region of Ituri, paving way for the establishment of the International Conference on the Great Lakes Region (ICGLR)--a mechanism for UN engagement in support of the commitment of each of the parties.
+The Ituri Pacification Committee, which flowed from both processes, localized the peace building framework in the volatile region of Ituri, paving the way for the establishment of the International Conference on the Great Lakes Region (ICGLR)—a mechanism for UN engagement in support of the commitment of each of the parties.

 Additional Resources

-- International Crisis Group, "Fall of DRC's Goma: Urgent Action Needed to Avert a Regional War," Statement and Analysis, January 28, 2025.
+- International Crisis Group, “Fall of DRC’s Goma: Urgent Action Needed to Avert a Regional War,” Statement, January 28, 2025.

 - Paul Nantulya, “Understanding the Democratic Republic of the Congo’s Push for MONUSCO’s Departure,” Spotlight, Africa Center for Strategic Studies, May 20, 2024.